 - Pimentel, roda al món i torna a tapejar al Born

-Anchovies with their fried raspa, the specialty of Jai-ca
+Anchovies with their fried raspa, the specialty of Jai-ca.

-A dish that makes flag of the saying with which we started the article, since most of the time,the simplicity of a dish is what makes it truly iconic, becoming one of the best tapas in Barcelona.
+A dish that makes flag of the saying with which we started the article, since most of the time,the simplicity of a dish is what makes it something truly iconic, becoming one of the best tapas in Barcelona.

 📍 C/ Ginebra, 13

-El Vaso de Oro’s grilled steak with foie gras
+El Vaso de Oro’s grilled steak with foie gras.

 After opening your mouth with the drink, we tell you about their food: irresistible.
-You can’t, you have to, try the butifarra, the bravas… and their specialty that everyone talks about in forums, the grilled steak with foie.
+You can’t, you have to try the butifarra, the bravas… and their specialty that everyone talks about in forums, the grilled steak with foie.

 📍 C/ de Balboa, 6

-The pump of La Cova Fumada
+The bomb of La Cova Fumada

 📍 C/ del Baluard, 56